-Alternatives 3-6 would not set a trip limit so there would not be a problem with fishermen unexpectedly exceeding the trip limit and having to release black sea bass from pots, which could result in some discard mortality.
-Given the current level of fishing pressure, the quotas would be expected to met early during each fishing season for the four alternatives (Table 4-x4).
+The biological effects of Alternatives 4a and 4b would be very similar.
+Neither alternative would set a trip limit so there would not be a problem of fishermen unexpectedly exceeding the trip limit and having to release black sea bass from pots, which would be expected to result in some discard mortality.
+Furthermore, given the current level of fishing pressure, the quotas would be expected to met early during each fishing season.
 This would result in periods of time of no fishing for black sea bass with pots, which would have a positive biological effects for black sea bass, which is overfished and in a rebuilding plan as well as protected species that have the potential of becoming entangled in pot lines.
-Furthermore, an early closure during December-May under Alternative 3, January-May under Alternative 4, November-April under Alternative 5, and January-June under Alternative 6 would protect black sea bass when they are in spawning condition.
-McGovern et al. (2002) indicate black sea bass females are in spawning condition during March-July, with a peak during March through May (Figure 4-x).
-While Alternative 5 would help to maintain the winter commercial fishery for the black sea bass and provide some relief from the developing derby conditions, a May 1 start for the second half of the fishing year could result in substantial fishing occurring during a portion of peak spawning.
-Opening black sea bass during November and January under Alternatives 3, 4, and 6 could increase the possibility of entanglement with right whales since this is the time of year when they may occur off the South Atlantic states.
+Furthermore, an early closure during the second half of the fishing season would protect black sea bass when they are in spawning condition.
+McGovern et al. (2002) indicate black sea bass females are in spawning condition during March-July, with a peak during March through May.
+Alternatives 4c and 4d would allow for any unused portion of a quota to be harvested during the next portion of a fishing season.
+Any reduction of harvest would have increased biological effects and would enhance rebuilding of black sea bass.
+Therefore, the benefits of Alternatives 4c and 4d would be economic in nature.